-Sometimes it is medically indicated, sometimes other external pressures put us at the decision-point, sometimes it is our internal dialogue that takes us there.
-With informed birth preparation, this can be a good experience.
+Sometimes a decision is medically indicated, sometimes other external pressures put us at the decision-point, sometimes it is our internal dialogue that takes us there.
+With informed birth preparation, this can be an autonomous experience.
 It does not need to be traumatic, dramatic, stressful or crushing.
 And it does not have to be a slippery slope.
 Many women talk positively of their births, no matter where on the scale it is, because they were prepared, felt respected and included and understood what was happening.

 Often an augmented labour leads to an augmented birth.
 This is also called 'assisted delivery'.
 This might be directed pushing, vacuum assistance, or forceps.
 Often the mother will be in stirrups or have her legs held by people.
 This birth is usually set up for the benefit of attendants, not the mother.
 This is also where the greatest risk of severe perineal tear occurs.
 (See Protecting your Perineum).

 A managed third stage is often routine, and many women do not realise they have options or even what is meant by ‘third stage’.
-A beautiful and spontaneous (unaugmented) labour and birth can be interrupted by a managed third stage.
+A spontaneous and unaugmented labour and birth can be interrupted by a managed third stage.
 This often leaves a mother feeling ‘dealt with’, rather than involved with the birth (increasing the risk of experiencing emotional trauma and/or postnatal depression).
-A separation from baby occurs at this time.
+A separation from baby may occur at this time.

 Before birth, during early to mid pregnancy, this scale of options needs to be understood.

 Your obstetrician is unlikely to explain it to you.